zimosworld/terraform-ecs-example-app/README.md

 ### To Do

 - Add logging and S3 Buckets to store logs
-- Add SSL Listeners for ALB
-- Add ECR for Docker Images
-- Add RDS Instance for Site
 - Add Deployment config for Bitbucket or other
 - Documentation for how to deploy using CodeDeploy